FairwindsOps/reckoner/docs/README.md

     The version of the chart in the remote chart repository (NOTE: When using a git repository, this is translated into the `ref` in the git repository, either commit SHA or tag name)
 - `hooks` _(object)_
     Allows `pre_install` and `post_install` which can be a string or a list of strings to execute in the shell around your chart installation (execution working directory is relative to your course file)
+     - `pre_install` runs before the chart is installed/upgraded.
+Only active for the `plot` subcommand.
+    - `post_install` runs after the chart is installed/upgraded successfully (unless `--continue-on-error` is set).
+Only active for the `plot` subcommand.
 - `files` _(list of strings)_
     Translates into `-f filename` for the helm install command line arguments (files are pathed relative to your course file)
 - `values` _(object)_